EP Examination Process Guide

 IRS guidance, forms and other information applicable to EP examinations.

 Section 6 - Resolution of Issues and Closing the Examination

-This section of the Guide provides references to resources and procedures available to a plan sponsor/authorized representative and EP agent for resolving issues and examination closing.
-This site will also link you directly to the Employee Plans Compliance Resolution System (EPCRS), where information on the Audit Closing Agreement Program (Audit CAP) can be found.
+Resources and procedures available to a plan sponsor or authorized representative and EP revenue agents for resolving issues and closing an examination.
+Includes links to information on the Employee Plans Compliance Resolution System (EPCRS), including the Audit Closing Agreement Program (Audit CAP).

 Section 7 - Appeals

-This section of the Guide provides a description of the process of appealing issues that cannot be resolved with the EP agent or through informal means.
-This section also discusses the status of the plan while under appeals and any applicable statute of limitations.
+The process of appealing issues that cannot be resolved with the EP agent or through informal means.
+Discusses the status of the plan while under appeals and any applicable statute of limitations.

 Section 8 - Customer Education and Outreach